markjprice/cs14net10/docs/code-editors/vscode.md

 C#<br/>`ms-dotnettools.csharp`|C# editing support, including syntax highlighting, IntelliSense, Go To Definition, Find All References, debugging support for .NET, and support for csproj projects on Windows, macOS, and Linux.
 IntelliCode for C# Dev Kit<br/>`ms-dotnettools.vscodeintellicode-csharp`|Provides AI-assisted development features for Python, TypeScript/JavaScript, C# and Java developers.
 MSBuild project tools<br/>`tintoy.msbuild-project-tools`|Provides IntelliSense for MSBuild project files, including autocomplete for <PackageReference> elements.
+Markdown All in One<br/>`yzhang.markdown-all-in-one`|All you need for Markdown (keyboard shortcuts, table of contents, auto preview, and more).
 Polyglot Notebooks<br/>`ms-dotnettools.dotnet-interactive-vscode`|This extension adds support for using .NET and other languages in a notebook.
 It has a dependency on the Jupyter extension (`ms-toolsai.jupyter`) that itself has dependencies. ilspy-vscode<br/>`icsharpcode.ilspy-vscode`|Decompile MSIL assemblies – support for modern .NET, .NET Framework, .NET Core, and .NET Standard.
 REST Client<br/>`humao.rest-client`|Send an HTTP request and view the response directly in VS Code.